'Now I live on the street': how medical bills bust insured Americans

 Now Leclair is on the verge of filing bankruptcy for the second time.
 All because of the growing medical debt that she accumulated after additional operations related to cancer, regular medical appointments, medicines and supplies.
 And all this despite the availability of medical insurance.

-“My medical bills are 52 000 dollars.
-I’ve done everything from credit cards to consolidation, I just continue to pay debts on one credit card with another interest-free, until I can pay the next time, ”added Leclair.
+“My medical bills are $ 52.
+I did everything from credit cards to consolidation, I just keep paying off one credit card with another interest-free credit card until I can pay off next time, ”added Leclair.

-“This is the side of cancer that most people do not understand and do not know, and it never ends.
-Everything just continues to accumulate and accumulate, and you are again in debt that you can no longer believe in, ”she added.
+“This is the side of cancer that most people don't understand and don't know, and it never ends.
+Everything just keeps piling up and piling up, and you're back in debt that you can't believe anymore, ”she added.

 On the subject: Medicine in the USA: expensive and even more expensive